VU-ASE/service-template-python/README.md

 # service-template-python
-Create a rover service in python quickly with this template
+Create a rover service in Python quickly with this template